gvwilson/thirdbit/src/fiction/iffy/index.md

 "An' see if that baggage o' yours wants t' make himself useful as well," Uncle Jack added as she turned to go.
-"Or better yet, just tell 'im I told him to!"
+"Or better yet, just tell 'im I told him to."

 Wales had reorganized the ship's other storage locker while Iffy was asleep to make room for his pack and toolboxes.